sinaptia/active_authentication/README.md

 * Omniauthable: allows users to sign up and sign in using a third party service through Omniauth.
 Turned off by default.
 * Recoverable: allows users to reset their password.
 * Registerable: allows users to sign up and edit their profile.
 * Timeoutable: expires sessions after a period of inactivity.
+Turned off by default.
 * Trackable: tracks users sign in count, timestamps and ip addresses.

 Planned concerns: